Azure/AzureDataLake/docs/Release_Notes/2016/2016_04_11/USQL_Release_Notes_2016_04_11.md

 ADL Analytics & Store accounts are now visible in Cloud Explorer along with your other Azure resources.

-NOTE: The Local execition account "(local)" is still only available in in Server Explorer.
+NOTE: The Local execution account "(local)" is still only available in in Server Explorer.
 Soon, it will also be available in Cloud Explorer.

 ## U-SQL Big Fixes